 Monetization

-Welcome to the era of TikTok.
-Boasting more than 1 billion active monthly users, the social media platform drives the zeitgeist — and the market.
+Boasting more than 1.5 billion active monthly users, TikTok drives the market.
 In the last few years, the creator economy has exploded in growth, and TikTok has led the charge, becoming a viable source of income for creators of all sizes and niches.
 By harnessing the power of the app, some (like creator Miss Excel) have even managed to turn their TikTok account into a full-blown business.

 With billions of dollars on the table, now’s the right time to start monetizing on TikTok.
-If you’ve landed on this article, you’re probably eager to get started, but are likely wondering just how to go about it.
+You’re probably eager to get started but wondering just how to go about it.
 Well, you’re in the right place.
 Read on as we break down how to make money on TikTok.

 Want to start earning?
 Get a little help with our free guide on How To Make Money on TikTok!